Watermark Art Center

 Gallery Hours: Mon – Sat, 10 am – 5pm

-Join SDA’s Earth Matters juror, Nnenna Okore, and award winners, Linda Belden, Emily Sullivan Smith, Sandi Goldstein and Ruth Tabancay, for a virtual reception celebrating the exhibition.
-This event will include juror remarks, artist presentations and an opportunity to connect with other attendees in a small-group setting.
+View a video of SDA’s Earth Matters juror, Nnenna Okore, and award winners, Linda Belden, Emily Sullivan Smith, Sandi Goldstein and Ruth Tabancay that includes juror remarks, artist presentations.

 Through Earth Matters, artists have found a voice to trouble the field by inviting viewers to think with them about the planet.
 Drawing inspiration from a range of sources, the artists in Earth Matters sound the alarm about earthly conditions through diverse material experimentation and novel techniques.
 This is evidenced in the multidimensional works submitted to Earth Matters, which overall, were exceptional, meaningfully disruptive, and thought-provoking.
 The works collectively speak to the need to be attuned to our world viscerally, emotively, and ecologically.
 And more importantly, they contribute meaningfully to the discourse on material practice with waste, fiber, and other biomaterials.